Guide to Treatment Options for Severe Knee Arthritis (Osteoarthritis)

 One of the major benefits of undergoing a total knee replacement is the increased joint range of motion.
 However that being said, most patients exhibit a functional deficit in knee range of motion at 18 months post-surgery.
 This means that despite having better knee joint flexibility, they are still reluctant to squat deeply or kneel down.
 The ongoing deficit has been attributed to a continued lack of stability and strength around the joint which causes movements that involve a deep knee bend (squatting, lunging, etc.) to feel unstable.30

 One of the drawbacks of undergoing a knee replacement is that while the surgery is relatively safe it still carries risks.
-Of all knee replacement surgeries carried out in Canada in 2016-2017 7.6% required revision surgery for complications including infection, instability or aseptic loosening (failed bonding between bone and the artificial implant)25
+Of all knee replacement surgeries carried out in Canada (2016) 7.6% required revision surgery for complications including infection, instability or aseptic loosening (failed bonding between bone and the artificial implant)25

 Reasons for Revision